Duration & Fees

 Day 17: Karatu to Ngorongoro Crater and Serengeti National Park (OPTIONAL) (B / L / D)

 The following morning sees an early departure for the Ngoorongoro Conservation area and the wildlife rich Ngorongoro Crater.
 The Crater is the largest unbroken, unflooded caldera in the world and comprises of open savannahs, acacia forests and both soda and fresh water lakes.
 This World Heritage Site boasts some of the best game viewing in Africa - including the elusive Black Rhino.
 After the game drive a journey down the Crater rim is made passing the 'Cradle of Mankind' on the way to the Serengeti National Park.
 Vast plains are crossed during the game drive through the southern and central areas in the Park.
-Camp tonight is in the bushveld surrounded by the sounds of the African wilderness.
+Camp tonight (no ablution facilities) is in the bushveld surrounded by the sounds of the African wilderness.

 Day 18: Serengeti National Park to Arusha (B / L / D)